 I am not asking everyone to stop giving to these programs.
 There is still an immediate need and until we can shift culture to find other ways to take care of people we shouldn’t hoard our money and leave others out from receiving items they may really need.
 I will advocate that we do so thoughtfully and understanding there are ways to lessen white supremacy culture in doing so.

-This year I’ve given to a few different adopt a family like situations.
+This year I’ve given to a few different sponsor a family like situations.
 In all of the cases I have a personal connections to the people asking and I don’t know the recipients.
 If I’m being honest with myself, I gave to these because it felt good to tangibly select something and to think a kid will feel good about receiving the gift.
 I also invited my kids to select a few items from the wishlist and to use their money to buy something for another kid.
 It was easy, I could do it COVID safely from the comfort of my laptop, and I was done within minutes.
-My self-interest of feeling good, not doing hard work of understanding issues, or having to volunteer long term, is tied within my adopt a family gifts.
+My self-interest of feeling good, not doing hard work of understanding issues, or having to volunteer long term, is tied within my sponsor a family gifts.
 I don’t have to exert any additional effort to help – find the wishlist, choose a few items, hit pay, and the gift is sent to the organizers who actually do the harder work.